Faiznurullah/Faiznurullah/README.md

 # Hello Everyone! 👋

-Hi, my name is Faiz nurullah, in the world of information technology I am a junior programmer and I am also an enthusiast in oil and gas.
+Hi, my name is Faiz nurullah, in the world of information technology I am a junior programmer.
 As a junior programmer, I have experience as a web developer, game developer, data scientist.
 I hope that I will continue to add experience, because with experience in that world we can learn many things for future work.

 ### 😄 Pronouns
 He/Him